Seshtholeti/shoplane/README.md

     await fetchContactDetails(contact.phoneNumber);
   }

-  // Instead of just returning a generic message, you now explicitly log the contact details. return {
+  // Instead of just returning a generic message, we log detailed information to the console console.log('CSV processing completed.
+Check the console output for contact attributes.');

+  return {
     statusCode: 200,
     body: 'Processed contact details.
 Check the CloudWatch logs for the attributes.',